mit-acl/faster/Readme.md

 Other ROS versions may require some minor changes, feel free to [create an issue](https://github.com/mit-acl/faster/issues) if you have any problems.
 The Gurobi versions tested are Gurobi 8.1 and Gurobi 9.0.

-Install [Gurobi](https://www.gurobi.com/).
+Install [Gurobi Optimizer](https://www.gurobi.com/products/gurobi-optimizer/).
 You can test your installation typing `gurobi.sh` in the terminal.
 Have a look at [this section](#issues-when-installing-gurobi) if you have any issues.

 Install the following dependencies:
 ```